orakist/Oaksoft.ArgumentParser/README.md

 Here's an example of command-line input and the resulting output for the preceding example code:

 ```
-./> myapp --language my-language
+./> myapp --language my-lang
-Option value 'my-language' not recognized.
+Option value 'my-lang' not recognized.
 Must be one of: [C#, C++, Java, PHP, SQL], Option: Operator
 ```

 ## 4. Option Aliases